Coke R. Stevenson: Texas Legislature (1929–1939)

-35th Governor of Texas (1941-1947)
+35th Governor of Texas (1941–1947)

 Stevenson succeeded to the governorship on August 4, 1941, when Governor O'Daniel resigned to take a seat in the U.S. Senate, which he won in a special election against Lyndon B. Johnson.
 In dramatic contrast to the flamboyant and unpredictable O'Daniel, Stevenson's approach was so conservative and taciturn that his critics accused him of doing nothing.

-In 1942, Stevenson ran for his first full term as governor of Texas.
-In the 1942 Texas gubernatorial election Stevenson faced only one serious challenger in the Democratic primary, Hal H. Collins.
-Although Collins received the tacit endorsement of the extremely popular former Governor O'Daniel, Stevenson would go on to win the nomination with 68% of the vote.
-Two years later in the 1944 Texas gubernatorial election Stevenson would win the Democratic primary with over 84% of the vote and go on to win the general election against his Republican challenger with 90% of the vote.
+In 1942, Stevenson ran for a full term as governor.
+Stevenson faced only one serious challenger in the Democratic primary, Hal H. Collins.
+Although Collins received the tacit endorsement of the extremely popular former Governor O'Daniel, Stevenson won the primary with 68% of the vote.
+In the 1944 election, Stevenson won the Democratic primary with over 84% of the vote, and won the general election against the Republican candidate with 90% of the vote.
 In both the 1942 and 1944 gubernatorial elections Stevenson won a higher percentage in the Democratic primaries than any other candidate in Texan history.
-Although Stevenson was pressured to run for a third term, Stevenson declined, citing the tradition of previous governors to limit their tenure to two terms.
+Although Stevenson was pressured to run for a third term, he declined, citing the tradition of previous governors to limit their tenure to two terms.

 When Stevenson left the governorship in January 1947, he was the longest-serving governor in the history of Texas and had presided over a broad and deep economic recovery during the years of World War II.
 His tenure was primarily marked by his return of fiscal solvency to the Texas state government.
-In 1941, Stevenson inherited a General Fund deficit of over $30 million dollars.
-By the time he left office in 1947 Stevenson had not only eliminated this debt, but had built a cash balance in the General Fund of over $35 million dollars.
+In 1941, Stevenson inherited a General Fund deficit of over $30 million.
+By the time he left office in 1947 Stevenson had not only eliminated this debt, but had built a cash balance in the General Fund of over $35 million.